Borrowed Time (video game): Development

 Borrowed Time was produced by Interplay for Activision and was part of a $100,000 contract that included a total of three adventure games.
 Interplay founder Fargo already had experience in the adventure genre: his first game was the adventure The Demon's Forge, released for Apple II in 1981.
 The parser used by Interplay was developed by Fargo and a collaborator, and at one stage of development had a dictionary of 250 nouns, 200 verbs, and could evaluate input with prepositions and indirect objects.
 The same engine had been used in the previous games Mindshadow and The Tracer Sanction.
 The writing and much of the game design were done by Subway Software, a company founded by game journalist Bill Kunkel specifically for Borrowed Time.
 Fargo outsourced the writing because he felt that no one at Interplay could produce quality prose.

 Reception

 Info rated Borrowed Time four stars out of five, describing it as "a big step forward in the realm of 'interactive entertainment' ... a tonic to jaded adventurers", and praising the game's graphics, parser, and humor.
+Ahoy! said that the game had "more plot turns and twists than a backwoods mountain road", with "unusually good" writing and graphics "chock full of cute touches".
+The magazine stated that if the word menus were more complete, "the game would be better than an all-night Agatha Christie reading!".
 Compute! wrote that "Activision has created a delightful game environment with the look and feel of those classic hardboiled detective movies and novels".
 Computer Gaming World's Charles Ardai called Borrowed Time "a superbly cinematic graphic adventure" that was too brief and deserved a sequel.
 A German reviewer recognized the challenging storyline, the detailed graphics and the comfortable gameplay.
 He gave Borrowed Time 82 out of 100.